 The new uniform was authorized in May, 1943 and phased in slowly.
 Unfortunately for the Navy, it was universally hated by the sailors.
 Very few officers purchased and wore it, the enlisted version was even rarer and was virtually unknown.
 Apparently it "just wasn't Navy".
 It managed to hold on until 1947 when it was officially disestablished.

 In addition to the ensign in the award photos (which I still think is a former enlisted man), several of the officers in the later commissioning party photos are wearing the grey uniform.
 One photo even shows two chiefs wearing the ultra rare enlisted version.
-Maybe Moke Milligan became one of the few fans of the uniform after seeing it on the ensign and "encouraged" his crew to wear it.
+Maybe Moke Millican became one of the few fans of the uniform after seeing it on the ensign and "encouraged" his crew to wear it.
 Whatever the reason, this makes these photos quite special.

-Escolar 125k Awards ceremony for the officers and crew of the Escolar (SS-294), May 3, 1944, probably in Philadelphia.
+Escolar 125k Awards ceremony for the officers and crew of the Escolar (SS-294), 3 May 1944, in Philadelphia.

-Escolar 199k Awards ceremony for the officers and crew of the Escolar (SS-294), May 3, 1944, probably in Philadelphia.
+Escolar 199k Awards ceremony for the officers and crew of the Escolar (SS-294), 3 May 1944, in Philadelphia.

 Cdr.
 William J. Millican is congratulating the officer receiving the award.
 The officer on the right margin of the photo is the Engineering Officer, Lt.
 Claude J. Hill.

-Escolar 113k Awards ceremony for the officers and crew of the Escolar (SS-294), May 3, 1944, probably in Philadelphia.
+Escolar 113k Awards ceremony for the officers and crew of the Escolar (SS-294), 3 May 1944, in Philadelphia.

 Cdr.
 William J. Millican is holding a tablet of paper next to the officer receiving an award.